-Brickseek.com is a free website and app that reports store inventory by DPCI (department/class/item) or UPC (universal product code) at Target, Walmart, Lowe’s, and other retailers.
-These Skullcandy Sesh Evo earbuds are usually $58.99 online at Target but were on clearance at local Targets for $29.99.
+BrickSeek.com is a free website and app that reports store inventory by DPCI (department/class/item) or UPC (universal product code) at Target, Walmart, Lowe’s, and other retailers.
+If you don’t have the DCPI or UPC for a particular product, you can also look it up by name in BrickSeek’s search bar.

-How do I use BrickSeek Inventory Tracker?
+How do I use the BrickSeek Inventory Checkers?

-Does Brickseek have an app?
+Does BrickSeek have an app?

 Is BrickSeek always accurate?